JBLanier/pipeline-psro/README.md

 3. [Interfacing with the trained Barrage Agent](docs/barrage_agent.md)

 Looking to integrate P2SRO into your own code?
 A lightweight, RL-stack independent framework is in the works!

+For questions, raise an issue, or email johnblanier@gmail.com